RajatJ00/myshow/README.md

 ## Overview

 This project is a web application that allows users to search for movie and TV details.
-The application is built using React.js, Tailwind CSS, TMDB API, NPM packages, and Razorpay.
+The application uses React.js, Tailwind CSS, TMDB API, NPM packages, and Razorpay.
 The interface is designed to be better than any other website, providing a seamless and intuitive user experience.

 ## Features

 - **Search Functionality**: Users can search for movies and TV shows using keywords.
 - **Detailed Information**: Displays detailed information about movies and TV shows, including title, description, release date, ratings, and more.
-- **Responsive Design**: The application is fully responsive, ensuring a great experience on both desktop and mobile devices.
+- **Responsive Design**: The fully responsive application ensures a great experience on both desktop and mobile devices.
 - **Integration with TMDB API**: Fetches movie and TV show data from the TMDB API.
 - **Payment Integration**: Supports payments through Razorpay for premium features.